pgporada/learning-ansible-filters-and-ec2-tags/README.md

 # Overview: Ansible tagging and filters
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-To me, it's really damn difficult to figure out how to bootstrap a cluster of servers, such as [Consul](https://www.consul.io/).
+To me, it's really damn difficult to figure out how to bootstrap a cluster of servers with Ansible, such as [Consul](https://www.consul.io/).
 Consul needs at least 3 server nodes to form an HA production cluster.
 Sure, you can run it just fine with 1 node, but then if it dies you're SOL.
 Sure, "Just put in the IPs of the boxes you start up.".
 Well Mr/Ms Smarty Pants, I don't know what those IPs will be when I spin up the servers in AWS so I use tags.
 I've chosen a possibly stupid way of tagging by using comma separated values, but it works for me.
 We don't need a consul server joining itself, so we have to remove the current node from the aggregated list of consul servers.
 This will look as follows.

         Server 1
             Server 2